maciejkula/rustlearn/readme.md

 All the models support fitting and prediction on both dense and sparse data, and the implementations should be roughly competitive with Python `sklearn` implementations, both in accuracy and performance.

+### Model serialization

+Model serialization is supported via `rustc_serialize`.
+This will probably change to `serde` once compiler plugins land in stable.

 ## Using `rustlearn`
 Usage should be straightforward.